babitz0r/warfork_ansible/README.md

 For Debian based servers only, for now.

-Requirements:
-git
-ansible
+Requirements: git, ansible

-Basically just do
+Basically just do "apt install git ansible" as root.
-apt install git ansible

 And then use

 ansible-pull -U https://github.com/babitz0r/warfork_ansible

 This will automatically create a steam user, download steamcmd, install warfork and put in my custom config templates as well as add aliases so you can have commands for launching servers and updating warfork.